cloudquery/cloudquery/plugins/source/gcp/docs/contributing/adding_a_new_resource.md

 It is recommended that you look at a few existing resources as examples and also read through the comments on the source code for the [Table](https://github.com/cloudquery/cq-provider-sdk/blob/main/provider/schema/table.go) and [Column](https://github.com/cloudquery/cq-provider-sdk/blob/main/provider/schema/column.go) implementations for details.

-For noncomplex fields, the SDK can directly resolve them into `Column`s for you, so all you need to do is specify the `Name` and the `Type`.
+For most fields, the SDK can directly resolve them into a `Column`s for you, so all you need to do is specify the `Name` and the `Type`.

 For complex fields or fields that require further API calls, you can defined your own `Resolver` for the `Column`.